 This investigation addressed the need for a graduate level course that would enable K-8 educators to receive professional development training in the area of robotics technologies.
 An examination of the current best practices in robotics education has been conducted.
 Software usability and human factors have been discussed in terms of the suitability of commercially available robotics products for educators having no prior computer programming experience.
 Suggestions for curricular design and future research in the area of robotics were offered.

 Bruciati, Antoinette P., "Robotics Technologies for K-8 Educators: A Semiotic Approach for Instructional Design" (2004).
 Education Faculty Publications.
-Paper 56.
+56.